jb55/oot_bitset/README.md

 }
 ```

-These bitsets are very simple, all you need is an array of unsigned short/u16
+These bitsets are very simple, all you need is an array of uint16_t words.
-words.

 You just need to ensure you have enough storage space to store all of the bits
 you might need.
 OoT used 30 words to store up to 480 flags.